Worship

 How can I participate in the service?

-At St. Paul’s, the officiant generally announces all hymn numbers, and page numbers in the Book of Common Prayer (BCP).
-On Sundays, or at special services, you also may pick up a Parish Bulletin, which outlines the congregation’s part of the liturgy and the hymn numbers from the hymnal.
+On Sundays, or at special services, you may pick up a Parish Bulletin, which outlines the congregation’s part of the liturgy and the hymn numbers from the hymnal.
 Scripture readings for the day are inserted.

 Members of the congregation will be glad to help you find your materials, and you may stand, sit and kneel with the congregation as you feel comfortable.